souldern/souldern.github.io/home/announcements/playground-safety-2019.md

 is [available from this website](/parish-council/spc-documents/ROSPA%20Report%20November%202019.pdf)

+*Please Note*:

-*Please Note*: Some items have been classified as unsafe and will require immediate action.
+Some items have been classified as unsafe and will require immediate action.

+The rope climbing frame and swing logs will be removed shortly, and the big slide will be closed until remedial work can be completed.

+We apologise for any inconvenience caused, but this course of action is necessary for safety reasons.

+Nick Oakhill

+Chair, Souldern Parish Council